MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vscode-extension.md

 #### Option 2: Without Code Optimizations

 You can use the Visual Studio Code extension without Code Optimizations enabled.
-While this method requires less set up time, you may receive less accurate fix suggestions.
+While this method requires less setup time, you may receive less accurate fix suggestions.

 1. Select potentially problematic code, or hover your cursor in a method with performance issues.
 1. Call the `/optimize` command in the Copilot chat.